oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 To activate this feature for current document, check toolbar button **WPF preview** or menu **Edit > View > WPF preview**.

-How it works: If **WPF preview** is checked and current script contains `#if WPF_PREVIEW`, the program launches/restarts the script whenever you make changes in its code, unless there are errors.
+How it works: If **WPF preview** is checked and current script contains `#if WPF_PREVIEW`, the app launches/restarts the script whenever you make changes in its code, unless there are errors.
 The script runs like when clicked the **Run** button, with these changes:
 - Defined `WPF_PREVIEW`.
 In script you use `#if WPF_PREVIEW` to include preview-specific code.
 Or use [script.isWpfPreview]().
 - Function **Preview** shows the window without activating.
 Also changes some its properties.
 Ends the process when the window closed.
 - Some `/*/ properties /*/` are ignored: `role`, `ifRunning`, `uac`, `platform`, `console`, `optimize`, `outputPath`, `preBuild`, `postBuild`, `xmlDoc`.